 - Monitor calls using technology that allows you to give one-way coaching to help a new hire through a tough call.

-- Record SDR calls and link the recordings to prospect records to reveal coaching opportunities.
+- Record SDR calls and link the recordings to prospect records to reveal sales coaching opportunities.

 - Ensure everyone has a clear picture of business goals and desired outcomes, and share updates on KPIs with the team.